-And counsel failed to indicate that he had advised the defendant of that third choice even though counsel had obtained the extensive report of Dr. Diane Lytton, who, after having read all of the defendant's medical records, and after having interviewed not only the defendant but many of his family members and his girlfriend, had come to the expert conclusion that the defendant had been suffering from a mental disease or defect at the time the crimes had been committed.
+And counsel failed to advise the defendant of that third choice even though counsel had obtained the extensive and exhaustive report of Dr. Diane Lytton, who, after having read all of the defendant's medical records and reports, and after having interviewed not only the defendant but many of his family members and his girlfriend, had come to the expert conclusion that the defendant had been suffering from a mental disease or defect at the time the crimes had been committed.

 Specifically, based upon all of that evidence, she had come to the conclusion that as a result of his extreme paranoia at the time the crimes had been committed, he had been unable to conform his conduct to the requirements of the law.
 Although the defendant acknowledged at the plea hearing that he was aware of that report, there is nothing in the record to indicate that counsel had advised him that a jury could still consider Dr. Lytton's report to determine whether he was not responsible by reason of mental disease or defect even if he wished to plead guilty to having committed the crimes charged.
-Instead, counsel merely advised the Court that the defendant wished to plead guilty to the crimes charged and to waive his plea of not guilty by reason of mental disease or defect.
-If counsel fails to advise the defendant that even if he pled guilty to the crimes charged, he could still go to trial on the issue of the affirmative defense, such failure constitutes ineffective assistance of counsel.
+Instead, counsel merely advised the Court that the defendant wished to plead guilty to the crimes charges and to waive his plea of not guilty by reason of mental disease or defect.
+Counsel's failure to advise the defendant that even if he pled guilty to the crimes charged that he could still go to trial on the issue of whether he was not criminally responsible due to mental disease or defect constituted ineffective assistance of counsel.